 The team even saw improvement as it competed in regional competitions this school year.

 "At the beginning of our first competition, we looked at what other teams were doing and how their robots worked, and then we took some of their ideas and improved our robot with it," Pommerenke said.
 "Practice does make a major difference."

 Team members also said they learned to prepare for failure before it happens.

 This year's challenge called "Ring It Up!" had teams try to score more points than their opponents by placing plastic rings onto pegs on a rack that looks like a tic-tac-toe board.

 Pommerenke noted that the Patriots did not communicate as much with the other teams during last year's competition, but this year, "we had team members specifically scouting out other teams for the alliance stage and just general communications, seeing if they needed help or if they could help us."

 Team member Morgan Long said, "There were no real hard feelings ... until the last rounds when the stakes were higher."

 During the Patriots' first year, members not only made it to the state contest, but also to the world championship.

 Last year, judges awarded the Patriots team with the second-place Inspire Award, which came with an automatic bid to the world championship.
 The Inspire Award is given to the team that truly embodies the challenge of the FTC program and is chosen by the judges as having best represented a role model FIRST Tech Challenge team.

-This year, the team will compete again in the world championship held in St. Louis again.
+Page 2 of 2 - This year, the team will compete again in the world championship held in St. Louis again.
 This year's event is scheduled for April 27-30 at the Edward Jones Dome.